-MUSICIAN: Musically, she has worked with and composed for Redmoon Theater, Blewt Productions, played with the indie-pop, goof-rock band Let’s Get Out of This Terrible Sandwich Shop, and continued with rock music with The Nurse Novels.
-Incidentally, she wrote original incidental music for The New Colony's production of 11:11 and "That Sordid Little Story."
-The Sordid Band's hipster bluegrass music went on to win a Jeff Award.
-You can download the album here.
+Stemming from a musical family, Lux has written many harmony-infused songs and performs with the indie-pop band, The French Goodbye.
+She helped write original incidental music for The New Colony's production of 11:11 and "That Sordid Little Story."
+The Sordid Band's hipster bluegrass music went on to win a Joseph Jefferson Award.